KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

 ## What is a meta descriptor?

 The initial spark for the development of the new meta descriptor concept was the idea to define external fields as the parametrization of a multilinear function on the foundational `D` and `Q` constants of each descriptor[^5].
 Lists of such functions could then be passed around via variadic template argument lists.
-This would then allow for handling of external fields that is both flexible and consistent across all descriptors.
+This would then allow for handling external fields in a manner that is both flexible and consistent across all descriptors.

 [^5]: i.e. each field describes its size as a function $f : \mathbb{N}_0^3 \to \mathbb{N}_0, (a,b,c) \mapsto a + b D + c Q$